evadecker/eva.town/src/content/pages/colophon/index.md

 ## Accessibility

-This site aims to conform to the Level AA accessibility standards outlined in the [WCAG 2.1 specification](https://www.w3.org/TR/WCAG21/).
-If you experience an issue with accessing any part of this site, please [let me know](https://github.com/evadecker/eva.town/issues) and I’ll do my best to correct it.
+This site aims to conform to the Level AA accessibility standards outlined in the [WCAG 2.2 specification](https://www.w3.org/TR/WCAG22/).
+If you experience an issue with accessing any part of this site, please [file an issue](https://github.com/evadecker/eva.town/issues) and I’ll do my best to correct it.

 ## Privacy